 Fighting, violence, threats to staff or students, and any behaviour intended to inflict injury WILL NOT BE TOLERATED.
 Such behaviour will result in one or more of the following:

-- An immediate in-school suspension, a call to parents to remove the student from the school where possible
+- An immediate in-school suspension and a call to parents to remove the student from the school where possible.

 - The student may return to school provided that all work has been completed and parents and the student meet with administration and staff members involved.